canonical/k8s-snap/docs/src/snap/explanation/epa.md

 to network hardware for applications requiring high throughput and low latency.
 Here are the key architectural components and their roles:

--  **Node Configuration**: Each Kubernetes node with SR-IOV capable hardware must have the SR-IOV drivers and tools installed.
+-  **Node configuration**: Each Kubernetes node with SR-IOV capable hardware must have the SR-IOV drivers and tools installed.
 This includes the SR-IOV network device plugin and associated drivers.
--  **SR-IOV Enabled Network Interface**: The physical network interface card (NIC) must be configured to support SR-IOV.
+-  **SR-IOV enabled network interface**: The physical network interface card (NIC) must be configured to support SR-IOV.
 This involves enabling SR-IOV in the system BIOS and configuring the NIC to create virtual functions (VFs).
--  **SR-IOV Network Device Plugin**: The SR-IOV network device plugin is deployed as a DaemonSet in Kubernetes.
+-  **SR-IOV network device plugin**: The SR-IOV network device plugin is deployed as a DaemonSet in Kubernetes.
 It discovers SR-IOV capable network interfaces and manages the allocation of virtual functions (VFs) to pods.
 -  **Device Plugin Configuration**: The SR-IOV device plugin requires a configuration file that specifies the network devices and the number of virtual functions (VFs) to be managed.
--  **Pod Specification**: Pods can request SR-IOV virtual functions by specifying resource requests and limits in the pod specification.
+-  **Pod specification**: Pods can request SR-IOV virtual functions by specifying resource requests and limits in the pod specification.
 The SR-IOV device plugin allocates the requested VFs to the pod.
--  **Scheduler Awareness**: The Kubernetes scheduler must be aware of the SR-IOV resources available on each node.
+-  **Scheduler awareness**: The Kubernetes scheduler must be aware of the SR-IOV resources available on each node.
 The device plugin advertises the available VFs as extended resources, which the scheduler uses to place pods accordingly.
 Scheduler configuration ensures pods with SR-IOV requests are scheduled on nodes with available VFs.
--  **Resource Quotas and Limits**: Kubernetes enables the definition of resource quotas and limits to control the allocation of SR-IOV resources across namespaces.
+-  **Resource quotas and limits**: Kubernetes enables the definition of resource quotas and limits to control the allocation of SR-IOV resources across namespaces.
 This helps manage and isolate resource usage effectively.
--  **Monitoring and Metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of SR-IOV-enabled workloads.
+-  **Monitoring and metrics**: Monitoring tools such as Prometheus and Grafana can be used to track the performance and resource utilisation of SR-IOV-enabled workloads.
 Metrics include VF allocation, network throughput, and latency, helping optimise and troubleshoot performance-sensitive applications.
--  **Isolation and Security**: SR-IOV provides isolation between VFs, ensuring that each VF operates independently and securely.
+-  **Isolation and security**: SR-IOV provides isolation between VFs, ensuring that each VF operates independently and securely.
 This isolation is critical for multi-tenant environments where different workloads share the same physical network device.
--  **Dynamic Resource Allocation**: SR-IOV supports dynamic allocation and deallocation of VFs, enabling Kubernetes to adjust resources based on application demands without requiring changes to the physical hardware setup.
+-  **Dynamic resource allocation**: SR-IOV supports dynamic allocation and deallocation of VFs, enabling Kubernetes to adjust resources based on application demands without requiring changes to the physical hardware setup.